About This Property

 Waitlist managed by Housing Authority of Portland (Homeforward)

 The HCV waitlist is closed and was last opened in April 2025.
-Home Forward has paused issuing vouchers and cannot select households from the HCV waitlist due to a HUD-determined shortfall status for 2025.
+Home Forward was notified by HUD that the HCV program is in shortfall status, and they have paused issuing vouchers and cannot select any households from the HCV waitlist while in shortfall status.
+Applicants who applied in April 2025 will be notified if selected by the end of September 2025.

 Waitlist data provided by section8waitlist.org